dimanikulin/dimanikulin/SoftwareDevelopment.md

 ## Tags
 commits

+# KPIs for software developers
+They talk a lot about KPIs for software developers, but there is still no good definition.

+What do you think is the best KPI for software developers?
+Can you explain why?

+- Commit count - 0%
+- Ticket count - 17%
+- Documentation and pull request - 33%
+- All of them - 50%

+TODO TO add inyo table of con

+## Tags
+KPI

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |
 | - | ---------------------|---------------------- |----------------------- | ----------------------- |:-------------:|